boeric/boeric.github.io/README.md

 How to use:
 - Hover over a node to see the node details
+- Select a node by clicking.
+The node's group is highlighted in the group list to the left
+- Select a group by clicking in the group list to the left
+- To select all nodes, click the Root group
 - To zoom in/out, use the mouse wheel
 - To rotate, drag with the left mouse button down
 - To pan, drag with the right mouse button down